molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 };
 ```

-`Pick` and other [mapped types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#mapped-types) allow to bind the fake object to the original type in a way that TypeScript can check the equivalence.
+`Pick` and other [mapped types](https://www.typescriptlang.org/docs/handbook/advanced-types.html#mapped-types) help to bind the fake to the original type in a way that TypeScript can check the equivalence.

 A plain object literal with methods is an easy way to provide a fake instance.
 We should not forgot that the spec needs to verify that the methods have been called with the right parameters.